mkotsovoulou/ods6001a/assignments/assignment3/README.md

 # Programming Problem 3: Functions

-> The purpose of this assignment is to test if you can successfully define and call your own functions and perform input validation.
+> The purpose of this assignment is to test your understanding and application of the concepts discussed in week 2:
+> define functions that accept parameters and return values
+> call functions with arguments
+> perform user input validation and exception handling

 ## Specifications